Types of Glaucoma and treatment

-Types of Glaucoma: Open-Angle, Angle-Closure, Normal-Tension
+Types of Glaucoma and Treatment: Open-Angle, Angle-Closure, Normal-Tension

 Glaucoma is one of the leading causes of permanent vision loss.
 Yet a lot of people carry this condition for years without knowing it.
-Glaucoma is not a single disease but a group of eye conditions with different types, and each may require a specific approach to glaucoma treatment.
+Rather than a single disease, glaucoma covers a group of eye conditions and has different types.
 Those conditions progressively damage the optic nerve.

 The optic nerve is a structure responsible for sending visual signals from the eye to the brain.
 In most cases, rising pressure inside the eye drives this damage.
 Even so, pressure is not always the only factor.
 It also involves other factors, like what you will see in the case of normal tension glaucoma.
 Different types of glaucoma show dynamic behavior.

-It affects different groups of people and needs different treatment strategies.
-So understanding these distinctions is just medically interesting.
-Moreover, it could help in protecting your side long before any damage becomes permanent.
+It affects different groups of people and requires different treatment strategies, including timely glaucoma treatment in Lahore for patients who need specialized care.
+So understanding these distinctions is not just medically interesting; it could also help protect your vision long before any damage becomes permanent.

 Feature Details